SuHui03/guanchengWan.github.io/_pages/about.md

 # 🔥 News

+- *2024.04:* ✨✨✨ Very happy that my paper was accepted by ICML 2024.
+See you in Austria!

-- *2024.04:* 🚀🚀 Explore our ArXiv pre-print: a deep look at using Graph Neural Networks in Epidemic Modeling.
+- *2024.04:* 🚀🚀🚀 Explore our ArXiv pre-print: a deep look at using Graph Neural Networks in Epidemic Modeling.

 - *2023.12:* A paper was accepted to AAAI 2024.
 See you in Vancouver.

-- *2023.11:* 🚀🚀 We thoroughly explore three core research areas in federated learning: generalization, robustness, and fairness.
+- *2023.11:* 🚀🚀🚀 We thoroughly explore three core research areas in federated learning: generalization, robustness, and fairness.
 Don't hesitate to utilize our [benchmarking codes](https://github.com/WenkeHuang/MarsFL) for your own research goal!

 - *2023.10:* I attended China National Computer Congress (CNCC) and was awarded the honor of CCF (China Computer Federation) Elite Collegiate Award (102 Students nation-wide).